-They may not have roles in the film, but the couple will be gracing the red carpet when they join the stars of the show at its premiere in 2019.
+They may not have had roles in the film, but the couple graced the red carpet when they joined the stars of the show at its premiere in 2019.
 But perhaps the couple could appear in the upcoming Downton Abbey sequel.

-"It's all very exciting," says Lady Carnarvon.
+"It's all very exciting," said Lady Carnarvon, of the film.
 "It's almost as if the house is a character in its own right.
 The idea of a film had been mentioned, but we had to wait for the script to be ready and the cast available.
 It's wonderful that it all turned out well.
 For us, though, it's home and we love it."

-Among the cast members who returned for filming at Highclere were Jim Carter as loyal head butler Carson, Michelle Dockery as Lady Mary Crawley, Laura Carmichael as Lady Sybil and Allen Leech as chauffeur turned estate manager Tom Branson.
+Among the cast members who returned to Highclere in the first film were Jim Carter as loyal head butler Carson, Michelle Dockery as Lady Mary Crawley, Laura Carmichael as Lady Sybil and Allen Leech as chauffeur turned estate manager Tom Branson.

-"Not all at once, though," says Lady Carnarvon.
+"Not all at once, though," said Lady Carnarvon.
 "We've been very lucky to welcome different royals on different occasions."

 The Duke and Duchess of Cambridge and the Duchess of Cornwall are all big Downton Abbey fans, but what about the Queen?

-"Well, I'm sure she's watched some of it," says Lord Carnarvon.
+"Well, I'm sure she's watched some of it," said Lord Carnarvon.
 "But she's such a busy, amazing lady that I doubt she'd have time to sit and see it all."

 Brimming with history, Highclere has certainly gathered its fair share of colourful characters, ghosts and intrigue along the way.